 Rugao ham is a dry-cured and flavorful ham that originated in Jiangsu province in China.
 It is said to have originated from the Qing dynasty in China and it was first prepared Circa 1851.
-Based on the Chinese calendar, this savory ham is mostly produced during the winter season, whereby the curing process commences between November and December, and also during the Spring season, where the curing process begins between January and February.
+Based on the Chinese calendar, this savory ham is mostly produced during the winter season, whereby the curing process commences between November and December, and also during the Spring season, when the curing process begins between January and February.
 Typically, the local breed of Jiangquhai pigs are used to make the rugao ham and it is a well-renowned ham in China.
-Currently, the ham is greatly produced in Rugao, which is found in Jiangsu province, and this is the town which the ham is named after.
+Currently, ham is greatly produced in Rugao, which is found in Jiangsu province, and this is the town which the ham is named after.

 The Xuanwei ham is a dry-cured ham that is popularly found in the Qujing Prefecture of Yunnan province in China.
 It has a two hundred and fifty year history and it dates back to 1766.
 In 1909, it was first created and produced by a business man in Yunnan China.
 During this time, it was mass-produced and upon production, it gained massive popularity in the region.
 The ham is similarly shaped to a pipa and it has an aesthetically pleasing rose-red color.
 In 1911, the ham was canned and in 1912, it was first shipped around the world.
 This particular ham enjoys a high reputation globally and it won a gold medal at the Panama International Fair in 1915.
 Ever since then, it has been an international sensation and is mass produced in China.